 Follow the step-by-step guide to delete a recovery drive with bootable EaseUS Partition Master:

 Step 4.
-Click "Execute 1 Operation" on the left top menu and then "Apply" in the new window to completely remove the recovery partition.
+Click "Execute Task" and then click "Apply" in the new window to completely remove the recovery partition.

 How to Change A Partition Type ID to Be Able to Delete The Recovery Partition

 When you cannot delete the recovery partition in your drive due to the delete option is greyed out, not available for you to choose, you should take one more step to change a partition type ID before proceeding with the "delete" manner in EaseUS Partition Master.